-We looked at the care plans and associated documentation for the 3 people who lived at the home.
+We looked at the care plans and associated documentation for 3 people.
 We checked audits and quality assurance reports, incident, and accident records, as well as 3 recruitment records for staff.
-We walked around the service and observed care people received at various times.
-We spoke with 1 person who used the service.
-One person showed us their room.
-We spoke to 4 staff, including the area manager and senior carer.
+We visited 3 people in their homes, and looked at their care records and spoke to staff.
+We spoke to 4 staff, including the provider, deputy manager and 2 care staff.
+We spoke to 1 medical professional about the service.